Chapter 17 : Timeless

 She had cried for an hour upon receiving the returned assignment and no matter how hard they tried, neither Ginny, Harry nor Ron could console her.
 She had simply left the common room, not to be seen or heard from until three hours later when she returned.
 After that night, she had been leaving for the same period of time every other night, and refused to tell anyone where she had been going.
 On the whole, all of Gryffindor tower was engaged in something or other.

-It appeared that Neville was taking several remedial lessons with the professors as he was rarely found in the common room during the evening and only stayed for a short time during meals before rushing off to work on his assignments.
-Even Dean and Seamus seemed to be putting in slightly more effort than they had in past years, preparing for their N.E.W.T.s and trying their best to keep up with Parvati and Lavender, who as always kept on top of their studies.
+It seemed that Neville was taking several remedial lessons with the professors as he was rarely found in the common room during the evening and only stayed for a short time during meals before rushing off to work on his assignments.
+Even Dean and Seamus were putting in more effort than they had in past years, preparing for their N.E.W.T.s and trying their best to keep up with Parvati and Lavender, who as always, kept on top of their studies.

-Harry and Marc had also been spending quite a lot of time together, and were becoming very close.
+As a result of the sixth years’ hectic schedules, it happened that Harry and Marc had been spending quite a lot of time together as their free time tended to align, and were steadily becoming very close.
 Harry decided that while he could never replace Ron or Hermione, he did certainly come in at a close second.
 Although Marc was only a fifth year, the pair found themselves doing many of their homework assignments together and successfully helping one another understand the concepts that befuddled them.
 Harry was able to explain what the Hogwarts’ professors expected while Marc was able to give a Durmstrang perspective on Harry’s questions.
+He didn’t know how to explain it, but he was ease around Marc, and appreciated that the younger boy never judged him or treated him differently to any other student.

 Everything in the castle was extremely fast paced and stressful, but for the first time since he had started at Hogwarts, Harry felt like any other ordinary teenager.